dashevo/platform-test-suite/README.md

-# dash-network-e2e-tests

-> Dash network end-to-end tests
+# Dash network end-to-end tests

-This repo tests the Dash Platform by running some end-to-end tests against a Dash network.
+> The test suite for end-to-end testing the Dash Platform by running some real-life scenarios against a Dash network

 ## Table of Contents
 - [Pre-Requisites](#pre-requisites)